 What is Project Access?

 Project Access is a 501(c)3 nonprofit organization that was founded in 1999.
 The seniors and families served by Project Access are “low-income”– that is, with incomes at or below 60% of the area median; and a substantial number are “very low-income” – often with incomes below $10,000 per year.
-Project Access runs resource centers at nearly 50 low-income properties throughout California and provided direct services to nearly 10,000 people in need in 2012.
+Project Access runs resource centers at nearly 50 low-income properties throughout California and Colorado and provided direct services to over 10,000 people in need in 2013.

 Project Access works with affordable housing developers/owners in a partial fee-for-service relationship to bring free services to residents and in some cases, those living within the overall community.
 This partial financial commitment and in-kind donation of space allows Project Access to bring additional resources together to develop comprehensive programs at our Resource Centers.
 Project Access’ bilingual Service Coordinators offer a variety of programs and services to address individual and community needs.
 For a listing of our programs and services, please click HERE.

 The age range of those we serve is 51% children ages 18 and under, 44% adults age 19 to 54, and 5% over age 55.